forem/admin-docs/docs/_advanced-customization/config/user-experience-and-brand.md

+---
+description: How to go into "campaign mode" on the homepage.
+position: 19
+---

-# X - User Experience and Brand
+# User Experience and Brand

 The Forem feed is perhaps _the_ core functionality of the service.
 It's an adaptation of a concept popularized by other social platforms in the past two decades, and it is something we need to develop with care in a way that empowers individual communities and users.